MrAhile/K8s-CKA/2-Workloads/deployment-strategy.md

 k get po -l app=nginx -w
 ```

-You should notice the pods are replaced one after the other following a rolling update strategy (default one)
+You should notice the pods are replaced one after the other following a rolling update strategy (default strategy)

 4. Change the deployment strategy to *Recreate* and update the resource